-- In a small bowl, mix together the ground flax seeds with the warm water.
+- In a small bowl, mix together the ground flax seeds with the warm water, if using.
 Set aside.

-- In a large mixing bowl, add the ground beef, salt, seasoned salt, pepper, coconut flour, nutritional yeast, parsley, milk, applesauce, and lastly, the flax mixture.
+- In a large mixing bowl, add the ground beef, salt, seasoned salt, pepper, coconut flour, nutritional yeast, parsley, milk, and applesauce and flax mixture or 4 eggs.

 - Using clean hands mix it all together.

-- Form the meat mixture into a loaf on the greased broiler pan, making it about 2 inches tall so it doesn't take too long to cook through.
+- Form the meat mixture into a loaf on the greased broiler pan, making it about 2 to 2 1/2 inches tall so it doesn't take too long to cook through.

 - Lay bacon slices over the top, tucking the ends under the meatloaf.